xiahualiu/wg_gaming_installer/README.md

 WireGuard does not fit your environment?
 Check out [openvpn-install](https://github.com/angristan/openvpn-install).

 Most part of this script is based on the angristan's [wireguard-install](https://github.com/angristan/wireguard-install/), because I am a new shell programmer so any improvement pull request is welcomed!

-## NAT Improvement

-Client connects to it will immediately achieve a **Full Cone** NAT, the optimal network type for gaming and torrenting.
-(How to check my NAT type in Win10 ?
-Use this tool [NatTypeTester](https://github.com/HMBSbige/NatTypeTester)).

-With this script, you do not need to enable port forwarding on your router, you do not need the DMZ setting.
-All the magic happens inside Wireguard.
-Simply speaking:

->The local ports will be forwarded to the server directly.

-It solves the following scenarios:

-1. You want to host a Minecraft/Terraria, etc. server online and play with your friend, but you cannot figure out how to enable port forwarding on your router, or your ISP just did not give you a public IP address.

-2. You play a P2P game like Monster Hunter: World or Overcooked! but your NAT type prevents you from connecting with other players.

-For a better gaming experience, the server should be close to your living region and has a low ping value.
-You should ping the provider's looking glass datacenter IP first before purchasing a VPS.

 ## Customize the forwarding ports
 The reason why it is full cone is due to the DNAT route rules in the iptables: